yonahforst/invitation/README.md

 * update your routes to use your new controller.

-Start by dumping a copy of authenticate routes to your `config/routes.rb`:
+Start by dumping a copy of Invitation's routes to your `config/routes.rb`:

 ```sh
 $ rails generate invitation:routes